mpschumann/mpschumann.github.io/_pages/research.md

 <div class="publication-entry">
   <div class="info">
     Schwarz F. and Maurice P. Schumann.
-"Control or Commerce?
-Information Technology Diffusion &amp; the Changing Costs of Internet Shutdowns." (manuscript in preparation).
+Control or Commerce?
+Information Technology Diffusion &amp; the Changing Costs of Internet Shutdowns (manuscript in preparation).
     <ul>
       <li>
         Awarded the best paper award at the